 Keith Yandle had a power-play goal and two assists and Nick Johnson a goal and one assist.
 Antoine Vermette and Laurie Korpikoski also scored in the Coyotes' second win in six games.

-The Predators, playing without injured Patric Honrqvist, were shut out for the second time in three games and have scored just 10 times in six games this season.
+The Predators were shut out for the second time in three games and have scored just 10 times in six games this season.

 It was the first meeting of the season of teams that met in last season's Western Conference semifinals, a series won by Phoenix 4-1.